 ReachMail Billing Schedule

-ReachMail bills invoices at the beginning of every month.
+ReachMail bills invoices at monthly.
+The day you first upgrade to a paid plan is the beginning of your monthly billing cycle.
+This day can be seen from the Account tab in your account.
 All paid ReachMail plans incur a monthly invoice.
 Plans are paid in advance.
 That is to say that on May first, you are paying for May's subscription fee.
-Accounts signing up in the middle of the month will receive a pro-rated invoice in the second month. (see below)

 ReachMail invoices can be paid by credit card.